Robotic welding explained in detail

 Robotic welding combines welding, robotics, sensor technology, control systems, and artificial intelligence.
 The components include the software with specific programming, the welding equipment delivering the energy from the welding power source to the workpiece, and the robot using the equipment to conduct the welding.
 The robot’s process sensors measure the parameters of the welding process and its geometrical sensors the geometrical parameters of the welds.
 By acquiring and analyzing the input information from the sensors, the control system adapts the output of the robotized welding process based on the welding procedure specifications defined in the program.

 Depending on the intended usage, robots can be robotic arms or robot portals.
-Normally, six-axis industrial robots comprising a three-axis lower arm and a three-axis wrist are used since they enable the welding torch mounted at the wrist to achieve all the positions necessary for three-dimensional welding.
+Normally, six-axis industrial robots comprising a three-axis lower arm and a three-axis wrist are used since they enable the welding torch to be mounted at the wrist to achieve all the positions necessary for three-dimensional welding.

 The system needs to be integrated with the robot, and the welding equipment needs to be compatible with and preferably specifically designed for robotic welding because then, all processes can be controlled by the robot.

-ROBOTIC WELDING TECHNIQUE
+ROBOTIC WELDING TECHNIQUE FOCUSES ON PROGRAMMING

 In robotic welding, the main focus is on the software and correct programming.
 The main expenses consist of the equipment, testing, and training of the operators, which is why robotizing the welding process always requires precise planning.
 The current welding production, including all its operations and costs, needs to be analyzed.
 In addition, the equipment’s compatibility with robotics needs to be examined.